Disappointment for Morocco fans after Africa Cup of Nations final defeat

 King Mohammed VI congratulated the Atlas Lions for their “memorable run” in a message after the game and thanked Moroccan fans for their support, while praising the organisation of the tournament.

-The country’s infrastructure, the king said, had demonstrated “resilience and a world‑class level of readiness before hosting the 2030 World Cup.”
+The country’s infrastructure, the king said, had demonstrated resilience and a world‑class level of readiness ahead of hosting the 2030 World Cup.

 Despite the defeat, it has been a successful period in Morocco’s football history.